Schematic Editor object properties are definable options that specify the visual style, content and behavior of the placed object.

-Post-placement settings – all Parameter Set object properties are available for editing in the Properties panel when a Parameter Set is selected in the workspace.
+Post-placement settings – all Parameter object properties are available for editing in the Properties panel when a Parameter is selected in the workspace.

-The Parameter Set default settings in the Preferences dialog and the Parameter Set and Differential Pair modes of the Properties panel
+The Parameter default settings in the Preferences dialog and the Parameter mode of the Properties panel

 In the below properties listing, options that are not available as default settings in the Preferences dialog are noted as "Properties panel only".

 Location (Properties panel only)